ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 ## Determine Available Resources of Service Attachment Points (SAPs)

-The inventory topology data model can be used as a base to correlate underlay information, such as physical port components.  {{nwi-topology-usage}} exemplifies such a usage.
+The inventory topology data model can be used as a basis for correlating underlay information, such as physical port components.  {{nwi-topology-usage}} exemplifies this usage.

- During service provisioning, to check available physical port resources, the SAPs information can be associated with the underlay inventory information and interface information associated with the inventory topology, e.g., "parent-termination-point" of SAP Model can be associated with the "port-component-ref" and "interface-name" of the inventory topology data model, which can be used to check the availability and capacity of physical ports.
+ During service provisioning, to check available physical port resources, the SAPs information can be associated with the underlay inventory information and interface information associated with the inventory topology, e.g., "parent-termination-point" of SAP Model can be associated with the "port-component-ref" of the inventory topology data model, which can be used to check the availability and capacity of physical ports.